Checkmarx/kics/docs/results.md

 ## JUnit
 You can export JUnit report by using `--report-formats "junit"`.
-JUnit reports follows [JUnit XML specification by junit-team](https://github.com/junit-team/junit5/blob/main/platform-tests/src/test/resources/jenkins-junit.xsd), also, the generated file will have a prefix `junit-` and looks like:
+JUnit reports follow [JUnit XML specification by junit-team](https://github.com/junit-team/junit5/blob/main/platform-tests/src/test/resources/jenkins-junit.xsd), also, the generated file will have a prefix `junit-` and looks like:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>